The Best Lizards for Handling: Species That Welcome Your Touch

 Temperament

 Tegus are highly intelligent and can be very friendly and docile if socialized properly from a young age.
-Many owners say that they can have behavioral traits like dogs; they like to be cuddled and will happily walk around the house, provided there are no other pets around.
+Many owners say that they have a similar personality to dogs; they like to be cuddled and will happily walk around the house, provided there are no other pets around.

-If your tegu is not handled often from a young age, it can become aggressive as an adult.
-Make sure you are committed to frequent and consistent handling if you want the best-behaved tegu.
+If you don’t handle and socialise your tegu from a young age, it may become aggressive as an adult.
+Make sure you are committed to frequent and consistent handling if you want a well- behaved tegu.

 2. Bearded Dragons